A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 The Essential Trustee (CC3): A Deep Dive into Your 6 Core Legal Duties

-The 6 Core Legal Duties of a UK Charity Trustee
+The 6 Core Legal Duties of a UK Charity Trustee (Source: Charity Commission CC3)

-Duty 1: Ensure Your Charity is Carrying Out its Purposes for the Public Benefit
+Duty 1: Ensure Your Charity Is Carrying Out Its Purposes for the Public Benefit

 This duty requires you to understand and uphold your charity’s specific charitable purposes as stated in your governing document.
-‘Public benefit’ means your charity must have an identifiable benefit to the public or a section of the public.
+“Public benefit” means your charity must have an identifiable benefit to the public or a section of the public.

 • Actionable Tip: Regularly schedule a board meeting agenda item to review your current activities.
 Ask the critical question: “How does this project directly advance the charitable purposes we were set up to achieve?”
 Document this review in your meeting minutes.